caitp/angular-semantic/README.md

 $ grunt
 ```

+###Testing

+Testing locally, by default, uses the Chrome browser.
+However, it is necessary to install the Karma Chrome launcher before making use of it.
+To do this, run `grunt setup --launchers chrome` to install it, as a convenience.
+You can also install other launchers this way, such as
+`grunt setup --launchers "firefox, phantomjs, chrome"`.

+To run tests, simply run `grunt test`.
+Currently, testing with alternative browsers requires either changes to the Gruntfile, or else changes
+to karma.conf.js.
+This will be improved in the near future.

 ###Contribution

 Any form of contribution is welcome, whether it be a bug report, a feature request, a feature implementation, a bug fix, or even an example usage or additional test.
 The contribution is welcome and appreciated.